ryanpag3/discord-score-bot/README.md

 ### `keyword`

-Associate one or more keywords to a score.
+You can assign keywords to any score.
+When users type in the chat and include the keyword, it will increase the score by 1.

 default role: **ScoreBotUser**